marco-eckstein/binance-transaction-history-docs/README.md

 Until recently, one of the cuplrits for this where incorrect transfer transaction.
 A coin could have a *transfer_out* transaction without any matching *transfer_in* transaction, suggesting the coin had been withdrawn from Binance, even though this was not the case.
 As of late November 2023, Binance seems to have fixed this issue, replacing the single *transfer_in* transaction with a pair of *Transfer Between Main Account/Futures and Margin Account* transactions.

 As of late November 2023, I am currently in contact with Binance to work on the remaining inconsistencies.
+So far, it seems that various loan transactions are completely messed up.

 ### Fees for fiat purchases are missing